Queen of the Skies: You Can Still Fly Boeing 747s on these Routes

 Of course, the airlines listed above are not the only ones operating passenger jumbos in their fleets.
 But according to the current status, they are the only ones who use their 747 more or less regularly.
 For example, the US company Atlas Air, which actually specializes in cargo flights, currently operates a few Boeing 747-400 passenger versions, which are used exclusively for charter flights (mostly for the US military).
 Nigeria’s Max Air fleet also includes two Boeing 747-400s, but they are both stored.

 The Russian airline Rossiya has a significantly larger jumbo fleet, with at least 9 Boeing 747-400.
-However, all jumbos of the airline are currently grounded for the foreseeable future due to western sanctions imposed because of the war against Ukraine.
+While a few of them should be back in service, we couldn’t find any reliable schedules.
 Iraqi Airways also grounded its few remaining Boeing 747s.

 Conclusion